pubnub/react-chat-components/lib/README.md

 const theme = "light";
 ```

-3. Feed the PubNub Provider with your newly created client as with other PubNub React applications.
+3. Feed the PubNub Provider with your newly created client as with other PubNub React applications:

 ```jsx
 const MyCommponent = () => {